Curie–von Schweidler law

-The Curie–von Schweidler law refers to the response of dielectric material to the step input of a direct current (DC) voltage first observed by Jacques Curie and Egon Ritter von Schweidler.
+The Curie–von Schweidler law refers to the response of dielectric material to the step input of a direct current (DC) voltage first observed by Jacques Curie in 1889, and independently by Egon Ritter von Schweidler in 1907.

+The Curie-von Schweidler law corresponds to the time domain current response of the main dielectric models, such as the Cole–Cole equation, the Cole–Davidson equation, and the Havriliak–Negami relaxation, for small time arguments.

 Overview

 According to this law, the current decays according to a power law: